How to read the rating of online casinos and slot machines

 - 10. Real complaints (and their solution)

-An example of a scoring rating structure:
+An example of a point rating structure:

-Criterion | Weight in Overall Score | Comment |
+Criterion | Weight in overall score | Comment |

 ---|---|---|

-Security & License | 25% | Is there a license, KYC, data protection |
+Security and license | 25% | Is there a license, KYC, data protection |

-Payments and Withdrawal | 20% | Payment Speed and Honesty |
+Payments and withdrawals | 20% | Speed and integrity of payments |

-Support | 10% | Are there any chat, answers, problem solving |
+Support | 10% | Is there chat, answers, problem solving |

-Bonus Policy | 15% | Transparency and Honesty of Terms |
+Bonus policy | 15% | Transparency and honesty of conditions |

-Games and providers | 10% | Number and quality of slots |
+Games and Providers | 10% | Number and Quality of Slots |

-Mobility | 5% | How easy to play from your phone |
+Mobility | 5% | How convenient it is to play with your phone |

 Reputation/reviews | 15% | Complaints, responses, public image |